gabornovak/MovieApp/README.md

 An example:

 PersonGateway which uses the RestPlugin to download the Person information, and uses the JsonParserPlugin to parse the result.
-It can cache it locallly, or do whatever it likes to make its life easier, but from the business logic's point of view it doesn't matter.
+It can cache the result locally, or do whatever it likes to make its life easier, but from the business logic's point of view it doesn't matter.
 The only important thing is that a gateway provide the requested information somehow.

 ### Interactor